Swan/RippleAPI/README.md

 **Users**

-*The following can be used to retrieve only one user.*
+The following can be used to retrieve only one user:

 * **[getUserById(userId)](http://docs.ripple.moe/docs/api/v1#get-%2Fusers)** - Retrieves information about one user by their user Id.
 * **[getUserByName(username)](http://docs.ripple.moe/docs/api/v1#get-%2Fusers)** - Retrieves information about one user by their username.